DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/detail-row-editing.md

 When a user expands or collapses a detail row, the [`TableDetailRow`](LINK_NEEDED) plugin executes the `toggleDetailRowExpanded` action.
 Override this action to switch an expanded row to the edit state or switch a collapsed row back to the normal state.

-The IDs of expanded rows are included if the `expandedDetailRowIds` array.
+The IDs of expanded rows are included in the `expandedDetailRowIds` array.
 To find whether a row is expanded or collapsed, check if this array includes the row ID.

 ```jsx
 const DetailEditCell = () => (